-Long Runs: All runs over 60' in length or width must have an additional 1/2" in-field expansion gap added which can be covered with a matching trim molding.
-This additional in-field expansion is most often able to be added in doorways to separate sections of the floor.
-This rule applies for every additional 60' increment.
+Large Spaces: Laminate Collection flooring planks can be installed up to 40' x 40', without in-field expansion.
+All runs over 40' in length or width must have an additional 1/2" expansion gap added which can be covered with a matching trim molding.
+This additional in-field expansion is most often able to be added in doorways.
+This rule applies for every additional 40' increment.